40 Things to Do in the Black Hills: The Ultimate Summer Guide

 Are you planning a trip to the Black Hills of South Dakota?
-Find travel inspiration and the 40 best things to do in the Black Hills of South Dakota during your summer vacation or road trip!
+Get travel inspiration with the 40 best things to do in the Black Hills of South Dakota during your summer vacation or road trip!

 Growing up in South Dakota, the Black Hills are a place I call home.
-With this in mind, you are in for a treat!
-We are sharing all the best things to do in the Black Hills.
+So you are in for a treat!

 First, a little history…